 When starting a session, pass vault_ids to provide credentials for your MCP servers.
 Vaults are collections of credentials that you register once and reference by ID.
 See Authenticate with vaults for how to create vaults and manage credentials.

-Claude Managed Agents connects to remote MCP servers that expose an HTTP endpoint.
+Claude Managed Agents connects to remote MCP servers that expose an HTTP endpoint, or to private MCP servers through MCP tunnels.
 The server must support the MCP protocol's streamable HTTP transport.

 For more information on MCP and building MCP servers, see the MCP documentation.